 Have you already begun studying for your LSAT?
 If you’re working part-time or full-time, the hours needed for your LSAT test prep might not fit that easily in a busy schedule.
-In this article, we’ll give you a few tips about how to make yourself more productive while studying for the test.
+However, if you’re still searching for an LSAT prep book then best head over to ExamGenius.
+They have listed down the best LSAT Prep Books for you with complete details and buying guide.
+In this article, we’ll give In this article, we’ll give you a few tips about how to make yourself more productive while studying for the test.
 Remember, most law schools take the LSAT result scores very seriously during their process of admitting new students, so take notice of our tips for more productive studying.

 Let’s face it, when dealing with a difficult task, we all tend to procrastinate.
 This might come in the form of different activities – playing video games, using social media, or even reading and watching TV.
 You should start considering all these activities a waste of precious time while you’re studying for your LSAT.
 Remember, you can always binge-watch that TV series you’ve been wanting to check out or play that game you just bought for your laptop after you finish this test.
 Before your LSAT time is of the essence, so use it wisely and do not waste any of your available time not studying.

 If you are already working a part-time or full-time job, the number of hours you need for your LSAT test prep will have to be stretched further apart.
 So, you need to start your prep quite early on your studies.
 We recommend that you start your test prep in a minimum of three months, although the ideal is six months before.
 This way, you can use your free time during your work or school week to get ready for your exam and not have to cram all your studying in a few weeks, because we all know that’s not really going to work.
 The sooner you start, the more free time your schedule will have.